North Korea fires ballistic missile into Sea of Japan

 North Korea fired a ballistic missile off its east coast into the Sea of Japan on Sunday, ahead of planned military drills by South Korean and U.S. forces involving an aircraft carrier and a visit to the region by U.S. Vice President Kamala Harris.

+South Korea's National Security Council held an emergency meeting to discuss response measures and condemned the launch as an apparent violation of the U.N.
+Security Council Resolutions and an unjustifiable act of provocation.

+South Korean President Yoon Suk-yeol, who arrived in Seoul late on Saturday from a trip to Britain, the United States and Canada, was briefed on the launch, the presidential office said.

-Japanese Defense Minister Yasukazu Hamada said Japan estimated it reached maximum altitude at 50 km and may have flown on an irregular trajectory.
+Japan's Defense Minister Yasukazu Hamada said Japan estimated the missile reached maximum altitude at 50 km and may have flown on an irregular trajectory.
 Hamada said it fell outside Japan's exclusive economic zone and there were no reports of problems with shipping or air traffic.

+Many of the short-range missiles tested by North Korea in recent years have been designed to evade missile defenses by maneuvering during flight and flying on a lower, "depressed" trajectory, experts have said.

+"If you include launches of cruise missiles this is the nineteenth launch, which is an unprecedented pace," Hamada said.

+The U.S. Indo-pacific Command said it was aware of the launch and consulting closely with allies, in a statement released after the launch, while reaffirming U.S. commitment to the defense of South Korea and Japan.

+"While we have assessed that this event does not pose an immediate threat to U.S. personnel or territory, or to our allies, the missile launch highlights the destabilizing impact of the DPRK's unlawful Weapons of Mass Destruction and ballistic missile programs."

-The launch comes after the arrival of the nuclear-powered American aircraft carrier USS Ronald Reagan in South Korea to participate in joint drills with South Korean forces, and ahead of a planned visit to Seoul this week by Harris.
+The launch comes after the arrival of the nuclear-powered American aircraft carrier USS Ronald Reagan in South Korea to participate in joint drills with South Korean forces for four days from Sept 26 to 29, and ahead of a planned visit to Seoul this week by Harris.

 It was the first time the North carried out such a launch after firing eight short-range ballistic missiles in one day in early June, which led the United States to call for more sanctions for violating U.N.
 Security Council resolutions.